benspotatoes/namegen/README.md

 I used a list of ["exquisite"](http://www.dailywritingtips.com/100-exquisite-adjectives) adjectives and some custom ones as well to pair with a custom list of nouns.

+### 'calamitous-knife'
+A name I generated using this gem!

 ## Installation

 Add this line to your application's Gemfile: